cloud66/help-old/_posts/cloud-providers/2013-09-26-cloud-telefonica.md

 lead: Use your Telefonica account with Cloud 66
 ---

-You can use Cloud 66 to provision and deploy your code to servers on Telefonica.
+You can use Cloud 66 to provision and deploy your code to servers in any Telefonica [region](/api/basics/instance-regions.html#tef).
 All you need to do is add your Telefonica API keys to your Cloud 66 account.

 Please visit Telefonica to learn more about their <a href="https://my.instantservers.telefonica.com/login#" target="_blank">Instant Servers</a>.